Screenplay vs Script -Differences Explained.

 Screenplay:

-• A screenplay is a comprehensive document that outlines the narrative, characters, dialogue, and visual elements of a film or television show.
+• A screenplay is a comprehensive document that outlines the narrative, characters, and visual elements of a film or television show.
 It serves as a blueprint for the production, guiding the director, actors, and crew in bringing the story to life on screen.

 Script